hashicorp/design-system/website/docs/components/form/primitives/partials/guidelines/guidelines.md

   />
 </video>

-!!!
-Info

-Test and interact with the default messaging examples in the [code](/components/form/primitives?tab=code#formcharactercount-1)
+_Test and interact with the default messaging examples in the [code](/components/form/primitives?tab=code#formcharactercount-1) documentation._
-!!!

 The default messages provide a consistent messaging pattern for the component by clearly communicating length requirements to the user while displaying their progress towards meeting the requirements.

-!!!
-Info
+#### Use in Figma

-For representative consistenty, the Figma component mirrors the default messages that are rendered in the Ember component and are labelled as such; `default` (or `currentLength`), `maxLength`, `minLength`, and `custom`.
+For representative consistenty, the Figma component mirrors the default messages that are rendered in the Ember component and are labelled as such; `currentLength` (the default variant), `maxLength`, `minLength`, and `custom`.

 In all variants except the `custom` variant, we recommend _only_ overriding the numerical value (e.g., "{numerical value} characters is allowed").
 Overriding the text in these variants will require a custom implementation on the engineering side, instead, the `custom` variant should be used.
-!!!

 #### Custom messages